rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

-I think a particularly useful place to extend this project is in trying to understand the changes in cognition and resulting generalization properties of various training strategies to produce models which don't violate the predicate.
+I think a particularly useful place to extend this project is in trying to understand the changes in cognition and resulting generalization properties of various ways of training models to avoid violating the predicate.
 Here are some example experiments which I think get at this notion:

 1. Use this classifier to train a language model from scratch which never violates this predicate, but only train on a dataset which isn't very